devilkiller-ag/AskItOut/readme.md

 - Web Design is created by [Ashmit JaiSarita Gupta](https://github.com/devilkiller-ag).
 - Frontend is developed by [Ashmit JaiSarita Gupta](https://github.com/devilkiller-ag).
 - Backend is developed by [Aryan Gupta](https://github.com/aryanguptaaa).

+# Development Guide
+## Available Scripts for Client

+In the client directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+## Available Scripts for Server

+In the server directory, you can run:

+### `npm run start`

+Runs the app in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.